appxpy/NNFS/README.md

 ## Examples

-An example of using the NNFSCore library to create a custom neural network can be found in the `tools` directory as `nnfs_example.cpp`.
+An example of using the NNFS library to create a custom neural network can be found in the `tools` directory as `nnfs_example.cpp`.

 ## Contributing